quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 * Store data for a single gig, and use frontend components to load and list a bunch
 * Then have a one to one with a cupid if accepted?

+#### Budget
+* One to One relationship with a Dater
+* Encrypted since it'll be sensitive data
+* Leave monetary stuff separate from dater acc for abstraciton & security

+#### Finances
+* Similar to budget but for cupids
+* Same relationship and reason but won't hold the same type of info since it'll be payment to the cupid

 -----------
 ### Branching Strategy